 The evaluation team will use an engineering analysis to estimate gross and net energy and demand savings for program participants.
 The impact evaluation team will use savings algorithms from the 2014 Illinois Statewide TRM V3.0 and data inputs from the program-tracking database to estimate ex post gross savings.
-For net impact estimation, the team will apply the NTGRs developed in the program's PY6 evaluation, as outlined in Table 2-10 below.
+For net impact estimation, the team will apply the PY7 SAG NTGRs, as outlined in Table 2-12 below.